Anbara Salam Khalidi

-Anbara Al-Salam Al-Khalidi (عنبرة السلام الخالدي; 4 August 1897 - May 1986) was a Lebanese feminist, translator and author, who significantly contributed to the emancipation of Arab women.
+Anbara Al-Salam Al-Khalidi (عنبرة السلام الخالدي; 4 August 1897 - May 1986) was a Lebanese feminist, translator, and author, who significantly contributed to the emancipation of Arab women.

 Early life and education

-Khalidi was born into an eminent Lebanese family in Beirut in 1897.
+Khalidi was born into an eminent Sunni Lebanese family in Beirut in 1897.
 She was the daughter of Salim Ali Salam, a deputy in the Ottoman parliament and a merchant, and her mother was a member of the leading families, namely the Barbir and Aghars.
 Her brother Saeb Salam served as the prime minister.
 Two of her brothers also held cabinet posts.

 In 1913 during the First Arab Congress in Paris Khalidi, along with two other women, sent a telegram to the congress.
 This telegram was the first message that was read aloud.
 She received a modern education and learned French.
 She and her siblings attended the Anglican Syrian College in Ras Beirut, which is the predecessor of the American University of Beirut.
 From 1925 to 1927 she studied in the United Kingdom.

 Salim Ali Salam with King Faisal I of Iraq in Richmond Park in London in 1925, along with Salim's son Saeb Salam and daughters Anbara and Rasha.
 Anbara can be seen wearing an elegant cloche hat and a mid-calf skirt, contrary to prevailing social conventions in Beirut at the time.